 GOAL AND PURPOSE

 The Foundation was established to maximize earnings and to benefit Trinity much like a savings account serves a family.
-Since our by-laws require that 10% of the earnings be retained each year, the potential of the Foundation will not diminish with time.
+Since our by-laws require that 10% of the earnings be retained each year, the earning potential of the Foundation will not diminish with time.

-The donor also benefits by joining others in an act of Christian stewardship which will perpetuate Trinity’s Christian influence through the years ahead.
+The donor benefits by joining others in an act of Christian stewardship which will perpetuate Trinity’s Christian influence through the years ahead.

 Gifts to the Foundation may be in the form of a memorial to honor a loved one, a gift of thanksgiving on some special occasion, or a gift to obtain a current tax benefit.
 These gifts have no restriction regarding the use of the income and are encouraged because of the flexibility they provide in meeting unknown requirements of future years.

 WAYS OF GIVING